 The lease: read every word

-Your lease is a legal document that will bind you for years.
-Don't skim it.
+Your lease is a legal document that will bind you for years, so don't skim it.

 • Length and break clauses.
 A 10-year lease with no break clause is a prison sentence if things go wrong.
 Aim for 5 years with a 3-year break, or similar flexibility.